justindmeyer/study-smarter-timer/readme.md

 This project is licensed under the MIT License.
 See the [license](license.md) file for more details.

 ## Notes
-I originally planned to have multiple timers and/or accept user input so that it wans't just ONE basic timer.
+I originally planned to have multiple timers and/or to accept user input so that it wasn't just ONE basic timer.
 Unfortunately, I didn't have enough time to work on implementing all of that, so I could only deliver the pomodoro timer.

 Project could be enhanced by:
 1. Accepting user input for custom study/break times